backpackcloud/backpackcloud.github.io/_posts/episodes/2018-04-29-episode-2-developers-and-chefs.md

   - development
   - automation
   - consistency
-excerpt: Releasing software is not like serving food.
+excerpt: Releasing software is like serving food: you need to have consistency.
 In this episode, I had a moment to think about it while having dinner at the hotel.
 image: devchef.jpg
 ---